linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `pop`

-Pop up the last element in the list.
+Remove the last element from the list from tail.

 ```lua
 --- @return any?, boolean